artsy/hokusai/docs/Review_Apps.md

     hokusai registry push --force --tag <name>
     ```

-    You may want to push subsequent build to the same tag - you can do so with the `--overwrite` flag.
-Also it may be a good idea to skip updating the `latest` tag in the registry, which you can do with:
+    It may be a good idea to skip updating the `latest` tag in the registry, which you can do with:
     ```shell
-    hokusai registry push --overwrite --skip-latest --tag <name>
+    hokusai registry push --skip-latest --tag <name>
     ```

 4) Make sure your review app deployment will use the image you just pushed.
 This can be done by modifying the new `<name>.yml` file.